jbryer/EPSY530Fall2013/README.md

 1. For each variable beginning with `ST`, define what that variable is and whether it is quantiative or qualitative.
 [Click here to download the codebook](https://github.com/jbryer/EPSY530Fall2013/blob/master/Project/Codebook_Stu09_Dec10.pdf)
 2. Provide descriptive statistics for each `ST` variable.
 Use the `summary` and `sd` functions for quantitative variable and `table` for qualitative variable.
 3. Provide visualizations for the `ST` variables.
-Use barplots for quantitative variables and boxplots and histograms for quantitative variables.
+Use barplots for qualitative variables and boxplots and histograms for quantitative variables.
 4. Write a paragraph describing your sample using the results from steps 2 and 3.
 5. Describe the distribution of the response variables (i.e. `reading`, `math`, and `science`).
 Include appropriate descriptive statistics and visualizations.
 6. Calcluate the correlation between `ReadingTime` and `reading`.